-Leticia Sitges is an associate in the Litigation & Trial Department of Latham & Watkins' Madrid office.
+Leticia Sitges is an associate in the Environment, Land & Resources Department of Latham & Watkins' Madrid office.
 She represents clients in legal and arbitration proceedings on highly regulated sectors such as the environment and energy among others.

 Ms. Sitges has experience advising both domestic and international clients in the following practice areas: